Streetdirectory.com: Services

-Use of litigation
+Legal issues

+Copyright infringement by other companies

 Since early 2004, Streetdirectory.com has gained prominence in several of its owner's successful legal action against schools and small and medium enterprises for what they see as unauthorised use of its maps.
 This is after Virtual Map has also won landmark cases against larger enterprises such as NTUC Income and Suncool International, with the former's damages waived and the latter's appeal being subsequently dismissed.

 Its owner is known to have hired an IT firm to conduct investigations aggressively against the unlicensed use of their maps on other websites, and most of the defendants contacted by Virtual Map's legal team claim that they were not aware that doing so constitutes a copyright infringement.
 Nevertheless, they were liable for damages and lawyers subsequently warned of this fact in the local media.

 The justification given by Virtual Map was that enough skill and effort was made in using SLA data to create maps that the company can claim its own independent copyright to, and suffered from a loss of potential profit when businesses reproduced their maps online without paying any licensing fees.
 Such use constituted, as Virtual Map claims, infringement of the Copyright Law and has angered existing clients who have legally paid to license their maps.
 This position was endorsed by the High Court of Singapore, which gave Virtual Map the green light to send cease and desist letters to hundreds of companies and organisations who have used the maps on their websites in a similar manner, demanding that they either pay up to $10,000 or more, or to face legal action.
 In most cases matters were settled out of court.